The Major is strong.

 The gills on both sides of his neck twitch every time he breathes.
 The very sight of him makes me want to puke.
-At least the majin are their own people, but he and his kind are a perversion of humanity’s perfect form, cruel and heartless, worthy only of extinction.
+At least the majin are their own people, but he and his kind are a perversion of nature, cruel and heartless, worthy only of extinction.

 “I’m sorry to break whatever hopes you may have, Your Majesty, but very little is left of ‘the strongest practitioners of both continents.’
 Even their corpses are in pieces.”